 In the spring, students focus on persuasive writing by learning how to use the law to argue their client’s position.
 Students write an appellate brief and argue their side in front of a panel of “judges” from the San Diego legal community as a part of Oral Arguments.

-The Legal Writing faculty also host auxiliary seminars throughout the year to assist students with other issues related to legal writing in practice, such as legal writing in a clerkship setting, professional email communication, and motion writing.
+The Legal Writing faculty also hosts auxiliary seminars throughout the year to assist students with other issues related to legal writing in practice, such as legal writing in a clerkship setting, professional email communication, and motion writing.